ttetrafon/system-intelligence-obsidian-vault/Game System/Gameplay.md

 - provide a bonus from some aspect or perk the initiator does not possess
 - provide advantage 1 to the initiator

-Note that possible [[Bonuses & Penalties|penalties](Bonuses%20&%20Penalties.md) are derived from all those cooperating, although penalties of the same type do not stack - only the highest applies.
+- {!i} Note that possible [[Bonuses & Penalties|penalties]] are derived from all those cooperating, although penalties of the same type do not stack - only the highest applies.

 ## Team Checks